Marine facilities - Policy and guidance

 For National Marine Facilities, the infrastructure allocation from NERC will allow it to support the NERC marine facilities programme, although there are a number of 'high load' activities, such as seismic and giant piston coring cruises, of which National Marine Facilities will only be able to support a limited number in any one year.

-The RV Prince Madog, operated by P&O Maritime Ocean Sciences, is run on a 'pay as you go' basis as a recognised NERC facility, whereby all costs are covered by funding secured by the researcher.
+The RV Prince Madog, operated by Prince Madog Offshore Services, is run on a 'pay as you go' basis as a recognised NERC facility, whereby all costs are covered by funding secured by the researcher.

 NERC's moorings policy